Sole Proprietorship vs. LLC

 Sole Proprietorship Advantages and Disadvantages

-• They’re easy to start.
+• They’re easy to start

-• They require no filing fees.
+• They require no filing fees

-• They have no annual fees.
+• They have no annual fees

-• They have simple tax filings.
+• They have simple tax filings

-• As the owner, you’re your own boss and decision-maker.
+• As the owner, you’re your own boss and decision-maker

-• It isn’t considered a business entity.
+• They aren’t considered a separate business entity

-• If your business goes bankrupt, so do you.
+• If your business goes bankrupt, so do you

 LLC Advantages and Disadvantages